 MEET YOUR FACULTY AT BIRMINGHAM

-Sarah has an LLB (Hons) from Reading University, LPC from ULaw and a Postgraduate Diploma in Family Law from MMU.
-She is also studying for an MA in Educational Leadership and Management at Nottingham University.
-Sarah practised as a family lawyer with Forbes Solicitors in Lancashire.
-She has taught on our Family Law, Property Law, Tort, Personal Injury Law and Practice and Professional Skills programmes.
+Sarah has an LLB (Hons) from Reading University, LPC from ULaw, Postgraduate Diploma in Family Law from MMU and an MA in Educational Leadership & Management from Nottingham University.
+She is now studying for a Professional Doctorate in Education at The University of Birmingham and is part of the University’s Widening Participation and Access Committee.
+Sarah previously practised as a family lawyer with Forbes Solicitors in Lancashire and has gone on to teach across several programmes and subjects at the University.

 Head of Undergraduate Programmes & Student Affairs